rcramu/tracker.doc/content/basics/_index.md

 # Basics

-Discover what this Hugo theme is all about and the core-concepts behind it.
+Discover about Tracker Aggregator App  and  core-concepts behind it.